The Teaching Artist Studio

 What is the TA Studio?

-The Teaching Artist Studio (TA Studio) is a professional development program for teaching artists in Oregon and SW Washington.
+The Teaching Artist Studio (TA Studio) is an intensive professional development course designed for artists who teach, or Teaching Artists throughout the state of Oregon and SW Washington.
 We work with artists from all disciplines and media – performing, visual, literary, digital, and more – to deepen their teaching practice and expand their impact.

 Are you an artist just starting out in your teaching?
 Are you a mentor for youth via the arts?
 Are you an experienced teaching artist looking to refresh your practice?
 The Teaching Artist Studio is for you.